In-person training emphasizing the 1:1* student to instructor method to maximize the training experience.

 *Trainer Development Courses require a minimum of four instructor candidates.

-Of the Active Shooter incidents in 2024 were stopped by a legally armed citizen who was willing to act. - Crime Prevention Research Center
+Of the Active Shooter incidents in 2024 were stopped by a legally armed citizen who was willing to act. - Crime Prevention Research Center.

 A person not prohibited from owning a firearm is able to carry a handgun concealed without obtaining a Concealed Handgun License (CHL).
 Ohio has joined twenty-nine (29) other states which have enacted Permitless carry.
 An excellent article about Ohio's Permitless carry by the Buckeye Firearms Association can be accessed --> "Answers to Common Questions about Ohio’s New Permitless Carry Law."